Skip to content

 • Check: Enable debug output in query detection to see if methods are found

-• Solution: Check method-to-receiver mapping and tree creation logic
+• Solution: Check method-to-receiver mapping and ID renaming logic

 Issue: Duplicate method names causing confusion